 Xilinx Design-for-Manufacturability (DFM) engineering discipline ensures quality, reliability, and time-to-market by focusing on mitigating risks and optimizing operational excellence.
 It starts with rigorous design of experiments, tests and manufacturing methodologies such as:

 These methodologies behind the industry’s first 28nm (28Gb/s) 3D IC heterogeneous devices and now extended at 20nm (33Gb/s) and 16nm (56Gb/s) – Figures 1 and 2 – are fully integrated to meet performance and specifications.

 Figure 2.
 56Gb/s Eye Diagram using PAM-4 in 16nm

 Xilinx New Product Introduction (NPI) process was established and refined over the last five generations of Xilinx technology, culminating in our 28/20/16nm products, which include our FPGAs, 3D ICs and SoCs devices.
 The NPI is a robust and rigorous process with stringent exit criteria targeting the highest quality of Xilinx products in Engineering Silicon (ES) and production release phases.
-Learn more about how Xilinx delivered a generation ahead at 28nm and is staying a generation ahead at 20nm and 16nm.
 Some NPI activities include:

 Figure 1: From first silicon to production material ship, Xilinx has redefined its verification and characterization process to drive early discovery to release with zero errata.